badboy/fnordig.de/_posts/2016-05-12-quickcheck-does-your-code-work.md

 The full changeset is in [PR #1][pr] (currently failing tests, because of a broken Clippy on newest nightly).

 Now quick, check your own code!

+**Update 2016-05-13:** QuickCheck can be added as a dev dependency, instead of making it optional and activating it with a feature.
+Additionally it's necessary to `use` names from the crate (or specify the full path).
+Thanks to RustMeUp and burntsushi in the [reddit thread](https://www.reddit.com/r/rust/comments/4j2va3/quick_check_does_your_code_work/).

 [pr]: https://github.com/badboy/lzf-rs/pull/1